 Enriched or unenriched White pita bread is richly endowed with 14% daily value of manganese.
 However, you should know that the nutritional value for fortified pita bread is two times better as fortified pita bread provides 23% daily value of selenium.
 The presence of manganese and selenium in pita bread function together as antioxidants.
 Phosphorus and magnesium are responsible for the formation of strong bones and teeth while iron assumes the role of forming red blood cells in order to help transfer oxygen round the body.

-And yet another important health benefit of carbs in pita bread is that it is richly endowed with fiber.
+And yet another important health benefit is that it is richly endowed with fiber.

 Increased fiber intake helps to limit weight.
 Therefore, when you consume a whole wheat pita bread, you are likely to gain more fiber intake which inturn helps you to reduce your weight.
 Research has proven that pita bread can help you to control or lower your risk of developing heart disease, type 2 diabetes as well as the risk of high cholesterol.